 On January 31, 2019, Samsung display filed a patent with the USPTO (the United States Patent and Trademark Office) for a ‘Foldable device and method for controlling the same’.
-The patent was published on 8 August 2019, also in the WIPO (World Intellectual Property Office) database, guaranteeing worldwide protection for this design.
+The patent was published on 8 August 2019 in the WIPO (World Intellectual Property Office) database, guaranteeing worldwide protection for this design.

 Samsung foldable phone designs

 It is a foldable smartphone with an elongated screen and a bi-directional slide mechanism.
 Just like the Motorola Razr foldable smartphone – which is also expected soon, as you were able to read exclusively on LetsGoDigital yesterday – the Samsung device has a screen that is on the inside when you fold the phone.
-Thanks to the flexible hinge, however, it is also possible to fold the screen completely the other way, with the display on the outside.
+However, thanks to the flexible hinge, it is also possible to fold the screen completely the other way, with the display on the outside.

 An elongated screen is ideal for reading a book or viewing long web pages, among other things.
 You can then view a lot of extra content.
 It is also possible to display two applications above each other, for example, you can view your email, while you also play a video or consult an internet page.